Before Sunrise: Production

-Controversies
+Authorship

-As the film trilogy has become more renowned and beloved by fans, in 2016, Delpy told Creative Screenwriting regarding Before Sunrise, "Ethan and I basically re-wrote all of it.
+In 2016, Delpy told Creative Screenwriting, "Ethan and I basically re-wrote all of it.
 There was an original screenplay, but it wasn't very romantic, believe it or not.
 It was just a lot of talking, rather than romance.
 Richard hired us because he knew we were writing and he wanted us to bring that romance to the film.
 We brought those romantic ideas and that's how I wrote something that actually got made, without really getting credit for it.
 But, if I had written Before Sunrise and been credited, then I doubt it would have been financed".

-In 2019, credited screenwriter Kim Krizan rebuffed Delpy's claim that the actors re-wrote the entire script and that it wasn't romantic by telling Illeana Douglas, "Success has many parents, but failure is an orphan.".
-Some have even called Krizan "the real Céline."
+In 2019, credited screenwriter Kim Krizan disputed Delpy's claim that the actors re-wrote the entire script.

-While all principals have acknowledged the final film was "workshopped" after Linklater and Krizan wrote the script, only Delpy is on the record suggesting a full re-write of the script.
 Linklater and Krizan are credited for writing Before Sunrise, while Delpy and Hawke are credited for co-writing the sequels and Krizan credited with story credit for Before Sunset and characters created by credit on Before Midnight.